microsoft/nova-facade/packages/nova-react-test-utils/README.md

 By default, the resolvers are queued, instead of being called manually, so that users can interact with running story, without loss of functionality and to not have to specify any after render action (only doable by `play` function) if the component is static.

 - `enableQueuedMockResolvers` - the property (true by default) controls if default resolvers are queued.
-If set to false, user can no longer specify custom resolvers, but has all the capabilities of apollo-mock-client available manually inside play function.
+If set to false, user can no longer specify custom resolvers, but has all the capabilities of `apollo-mock-client/relay-test-utils` available manually inside play function.
 Check this example:

 ```tsx
 export const LikeFailure: Story = {